rmuit/copernica-api/README.md

 }
 catch (\RuntimeException $e) {
     // Either something went wrong here, or the profile was deleted (which the
-    // API endpoint does not treat as an error, but you probably want to.
+    // API endpoint does not treat as an error, but you probably want to).
 If
     // you want to have the response indicating "removed" returned instead,
     // then pass TRUE as the third argument to the getEntity() call.
 }
-// You likely want to wrap all get*() calls in try/catch blocks; we only
-// provide the example for getEntity() because it's the only call that can
-// throw exceptions for cases that are not technically errors.

 // Get a list of entities; this will check the structure with its
 // start/total/count/etc properties, and return only the relevant 'data' part: